-- Mesa: During a one-year period, the Mesa Police Department received three to four Freedom of Information video records requests per month.162 Where no redaction was necessary, the resource burden was limited to officer review and processing of the videos.163 Where redaction was necessary, editing one video consumed approximately 10 hours.164 - Phoenix: To appreciate the complexities required to successfully redact, consider this description of the redaction process by the Phoenix Police Department:
+Mesa: During a one-year period, the Mesa Police Department received three to four Freedom of Information video records requests per month.162 Where no redaction was necessary, the resource burden was limited to officer review and processing of the videos.163 Where redaction was necessary, editing one video consumed approximately 10 hours.164

+• Phoenix: To appreciate the complexities required to successfully redact, consider this description of the redaction process by the Phoenix Police Department:

 All public records requests involving [BWC] video are forwarded to the officer who produced the video.
 When an officer receives the public records request, the officer is required to view the video in its entirety.
 The review consists of identifying images and information that should not be released, including NCIC/ACJIS information, personal biographical information, juvenile faces, undercover officers, informants, nudity and other sensitive information as determined by the staff attorney.
 Any items that need to be redacted are identified by the officer by providing a description and time stamp of the selected images.
-The request is then forwarded to the MPD Video Services Unit for action.165
+The request is then forwarded to the MPD Video Services Unit for action.
+165

 - Protective Orders: BWCs have the potential to create significant safety issues for victims and witnesses.
 More potent than a police report, the release of a video of a victim or other witness describing a crime may put the witness in extreme danger.
-The prosecutor must be vigilant in protecting the safety of victims and witnesses through the use of redaction and protective orders, which may be sought for several purposes, including: - Delayed Discovery: To protect the safety of witnesses, a prosecutor can seek to delay disclosing the name of witnesses or to redact identifying information, such as contact information and social security numbers.
+The prosecutor must be vigilant in protecting the safety of victims and witnesses through the use of redaction and protective orders, which may be sought for several purposes, including: - o Delayed Discovery: To protect the safety of witnesses, a prosecutor can seek to delay disclosing the name of witnesses or to redact identifying information, such as contact information and social security numbers. - Limiting Disclosure: Limiting disclosure of the video to the defense attorney and the defendant to protect others from knowing the identity of witnesses or other sensitive information; - o Prohibiting Public Release: Prohibiting defense attorneys, police, and defendants from giving the video to the media or using the recording in any proceeding other than the instant case; - Prohibiting Copying: Prohibiting the video from being copied to any computer program or Internet website, except for computer programs maintained and used specifically for the subject criminal action;

-162 White, supra note 151, at 34.
+White, supra note 144, at 34.